input-output-hk/Certification-working-group/Agendas/CIP-Maat.md

 Author: Alex

-Agenda: discuss my CIP proposal.
+# Agenda: discuss my CIP draft

 TLDR: I propose to untroduce controlled randomness as a parameter and a regulable process for balancing the power of Cardano Stakeholders.

-The problem I would like to put forth is best described by the Cardano Summit Hackathon's theme: transparency for governance.
+I am inspired by the problem of the Summit Hackathon: transparency for governance.
 So far as I understand when we talk about governance we talk about dReps most of the time. dReps are delegates, users who are able to vote on behalf of other users.

-So one of my goals is to encourage transparent process in governance by dReps (or any kind of official if we are facing outward - e.g. as experts building strong institutions for developing countries)

-My second goal is to reduce the Price of Anarchy: the system should function at granular level, without the need for top-down control.

-To solve this two issues I propose CIP-Maat: a self balancing incentive framework.
+## Introduction

+The potential problem with the dReps is not only lack of transparency, but the Network Effects. dReps that have more followers on social networks are more likely to get delegations, which is described by [Barabási–Albert (BA) model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model)

+This entroduces a hidden parameter which every participant is intrinsically interested in maximizing.
+However, the Goodheart's law states "When a measure becomes the target it ceases to be a good measure", which in this context would lead to populism.

+## Solution

-I want to utilize a private blockchain and two tokens.
+To counter this effect, I propose to introduce a process that will utilize a private blockchain and two tokens.

 One token is native to the private blockchain and is called the proof of guilt, or the Hype token.

 The second token is called the proof of shame, or the Cooldown token.
 It is a Cardano Native Asset.